 - Server Load: The quantity of traffic on the server and its handling or configuration to handle such load will have a vast impact.
 Offensive traffic and attacks like the login MITM, image hotlinking, Brute Force attacks, or DoS attacks can boost server load.
 Hence, it is essential to identify and then block these attacks.

 - Software version and performance: Make sure you have the latest software and are up to date because updates are essential, as software upgrades come with bug fixes and enhance performance.

-- Size of your graphics and multimedia files: Make sure your images and posts are optimized for the web that will effectively eat the user's bandwidth and increase your search engine ranking.
+- Size of your graphics and multimedia files: Make sure your images and posts are optimized for the web which will effectively eat the user's bandwidth and increase your search engine ranking.